 1. Vision

-For the post-2015 era, we envision inclusive Knowledge Societies, where there is an increased and informed participation of all groups, including those coming from previously marginalized groups and regions and persons with disabilities, with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.
+For the post-2015 era, we envision inclusive Knowledge Societies, where there is an increased and informed participation of all groups, including the aged and those coming from previously marginalized groups and regions and persons with impairments, with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.

 2. Pillars

-Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries.
+Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries and languages.

 Strong policy and programmatic and project support for expanding and enhancing access to information in the public domain.